Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 Native DIA-NN processes the input samples in series.
 This workflow has been created to run these steps in parallel, to massively speed up the analysis of large cohorts and avoid the need for processing in batches and downstream batch correction.

-To tease apart the DIA-NN run command into discrete jobs, we followed the steps recommended by the primary developers of DIA-NN and [quantms](https://quantms.readthedocs.io/en/latest/), described in this [Github issue #164](https://github.com/bigbio/quantms/issues/164).
+To tease apart the DIA-NN run command into discrete jobs, we followed the steps recommended by the primary developers of DIA-NN and [quantms](https://quantms.readthedocs.io/en/latest/), described in this [Github issue](https://github.com/bigbio/quantms/issues/164).
 Quantms is intended to be a scalable nextflow workflow of DIA-NN, but currently does not work on NCI Gadi or Pawsey Nimbus (suspect that it is due to MacOS vs Linux incompatibilities) and hence this workflow was re-created here.
 Further, our workflow takes wiff input where quantms requires the extra 1-2 hour step of converting wiff to mzML, plus the concomitant negative effect on output.

 ### Portability